Proxy locations

 202 Accepted Your request was accepted.

-204 No content You are trying to retrieve a job that has not been completed yet.
+204 No content You’re trying to retrieve a job that hasn’t been completed yet.

 400 Multiple error messages Wrong request structure.
 Could be a misspelled parameter or an invalid value.
 The response body will have a more specific error message.